KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Evaluation
 ### Classification Report
-The classification report summarizes the precision, recall, f1-score, and accuracy of the models for each class.
-Here’s how we interpret these metrics:
+This report presents the evaluation metrics of each model's performance by summarizing the following:

-- **Precision**: Measures the accuracy of positive predictions.
-It tells us what proportion of predicted positives are actually correct.
+- **Precision**: Measures the accuracy of positive predictions that made by the model.
+This metrics indicates the proportion of correctly predicted positive instances out of all predicted as positive.
 - **Recall**: Measures the ability of the model to identify positive instances.
-It tells us what proportion of actual positives were correctly predicted.
+This metric indicates how many propositions from all of the positive examples that successfully detected by the model.
-- **F1-score**: The harmonic mean of precision and recall.
-It balances both precision and recall into a single metric.
+- **F1-score**: The harmonic mean of both precision and recall, balancing both metrics into a single value.
+It's useful when dealing with dataset that has an imbalanced class distribution.
-- **Support**: The number of actual occurrences of the class in the dataset.
+- **Support**: The number of actual instances of each class in the dataset gives a view of the class proportion that was evaluated.
+Therefore, we can understand the data distribution on that model.

 #### LinearSVC